luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Settting/Irregular-Cases.md

 As21Id54 --> buttonlight
 :::

 After WareNavi receives information from **ID26** indicating a barcode NO-READ, it automatically sends **ID54** to the AGC.
-At the designated station, the signal tower lights up and the buzzer sounds, and initiate pallet transport.
+At the designated station, the signal tower lights up and the buzzer sounds.

+"Batch Start" is not ececuted yet.
+This leads the Data Error.

 ###<span style="color:skyblue; font-weight:bold">ID54</span>
 <span style="background-color:yellow; color:black; font-weight:bold">&nbsp;jp.co.daifuku.asrs.communication.id.sendAs21Id54&nbsp;</span>